IlanaFeldman/ST558-Project-2/bus.md

 top 10 most important variables and a table containing a ranking metric of the relative variable importance are produced below.
-We can examine which predictors contributed the most in predicting the popularity of online news in the final model accordingly.
+We can examine which predictors contributed the most in predicting the popularity of online news in the final model accordingly for the business channel.
 Table 1 containing attribute information from the *Introduction* section is copied below for reference in comparisons of variable importance.

 Table 1.
 Attributes used in the analyses for prediction of online news popularity